Notes for Authors

 - There are three possible results for a manuscript:

 - If the decision is “revise and resubmit”, authors are required to revise their manuscript according to the suggestions made by the reviewers and the Editor.

 Manuscripts go through the following stages once accepted for publication:

 - Authors are asked to pay the editorial fee (650 USD per article).

 - Authors receive the proofs of the articles.

 - Following the pagination process, authors are asked to conduct a final check of their manuscripts.

 - After completion of these processes, manuscripts are initially published on OnlineFirst.
-As each article is assigned a DOI, this version could be treated as the authentic version.
+As each article is assigned a DOI, this version could be treated as the final version.